divyanshu-thakur/competitive_coding/README.md

 # competitive_coding
 Practice code solution of various platforms
-Navigate to folder of the Platform
+Navigate to folder of the platform